HyunwooCho/GRAFT_examples/README.md

-# GRAFT - GPU-optimized Reduction and Fine-Tuning Toolkit
+# GRAFT - Generative AI Refinement & Fine-Tuning Toolkit

 GRAFT is a comprehensive toolkit for optimizing large language models (LLMs) through various techniques including knowledge distillation, parameter-efficient fine-tuning, pruning, and quantization.
 This toolkit enables researchers and developers to create more efficient and deployable LLMs while maintaining performance.